 In some instances, it may be worthwhile looking at ‘similar’ industries rather than the same as your own.
-For example, in the last decade a well know airline gained a massive competitive advantage (granted for only a short time) when examining airport turnaround times.
-Rather than looking at other airlines, they look at the motor industry, specifically motor sports.
+For example, in the last decade, a well know airline gained a massive competitive advantage (granted for only a short time) when examining airport turnaround times.
+Rather than looking at other airlines, they looked at the motor industry, specifically motorsports.
 They carefully examined what happened during pit-stops.
 They we able to translate some of the activities to a much larger scale and improve the airport stop-overs considerably.
 The net effect was more scheduled flights that had fewer delays.

 Benchmarking can be undertaken in a formal or unformal way.
 Formal benchmarking usually requires a source benchmark to be either purchased or researched by a benchmarking organisation.
 Output from formal benchmarking can be of high quality and provide valuable insights, however, its preparation can be expansive and time consuming.